 How I Treat Depression

 Depression, even the most severe cases, can be effectively treated.
-The earlier that treatment can begin, the more effective it is.
+The earlier treatment begins, the more effective it is.
 The first step to getting appropriate treatment is to visit a doctor or therapist.
 If the doctor can find no medical condition that may be causing the depression, the next step is a psychological evaluation.
 A therapist will discuss with you any family history of depression or other mental disorder, and get a complete history of your symptoms.
 You should discuss when your symptoms started, how long they have lasted, how severe they are, and whether they have occurred before and if so, how they were treated.
 The therapist may also ask if you are using alcohol or drugs, and if you are thinking about death or suicide.
 Once diagnosed, a person with depression can be treated in several ways.
 The most common treatments are psychotherapy and/or medication.

 One of the main types of talk therapy—cognitive-behavioral therapy (CBT)—is effective in treating depression.
 CBT helps people with depression restructure negative thought patterns.
 Doing so helps people interpret their environment and interactions with others in a positive and realistic way.
 It may also help you recognize things that may be contributing to the depression and help you change behaviors that may be making the depression worse.